SAL members show how to #bekind

 One applicant in particular, a nurse from Aberdeen Royal Infirmary working all the hours possible, took us up on our offer and moved into a flat in the heart of the city within a couple of days.
 To say she was delighted would be an understatement, especially as she was welcomed when she moved in by a bottle of fizz and a ‘Heroes’ Easter egg.

 When I inspected the property after she had left, she had returned the favour by leaving an Easter egg and a ‘Thank You’ card addressed to me and the landlord which was very much appreciated.
 Even better, the whole property had been scrupulously cleaned and sanitised throughout – a testimony to the professionalism and appreciation felt by our hero…

-Pebble Mountain Properties didn’t feel it would keep in the spirit of the situation to charge the landlord for the extra-curricular work involved in setting up and welcoming the short term tenant to her temporary accommodation so it was considered a ‘win, win, win’ situation for all three parties involved in doing our little bit with our compliments to help beat this deadly scourge currently roaming our land.
+Pebble Mountain Properties didn’t feel it would be in keeping with the spirit of the situation to charge the landlord for the extra-curricular work involved in setting up and welcoming the short term tenant to her temporary accommodation so it was considered a ‘win, win, win’ situation for all three parties involved in doing our little bit with our compliments to help beat this deadly scourge currently roaming our land.

 The lessons learned are clear – social interaction will keep this virus active and ahead of the game.
 Working together and as a team, we can collectively beat it.’

 Member agent Vince Spangenberg, Pebble Mountain Properties (pictured on right)

 ‘We served a notice to leave upon a tenant on 6 March 2020 as the landlords were wishing to sell.
 We subsequently discovered, on being contacted by the tenant, that he had some serious underlying health conditions brought about by cancer.
 He is an NHS worker and had been told to self-isolate for a period of 3 months by his employers.